ClutchKick2207/FreeCodeCamp/README.md

 ## Progress:

-This table will indicate which courses I am currently working on
+This table will indicate which courses I am currently working on, for easier reference as to what is finished, and what I am still working on.
+Will update as I go through more courses.

 | __FreeCodeCamp Course Name__              | __Status__          |
 | ----------------------------------------- | ------------------- |